sergei-mironov/litrepl/README.md

 ~~~~
 <!-- noresult -->

-By default, `litrepl eval-sections` evaluates all sections.
-The Vim equivalent
+By default, `litrepl eval-sections` evaluates all sections in a document.
+The
-command is `:LEval`, which by default evaluates the section at the cursor.
+equivalent Vim command is `:LEval all`. `:LEval` without arguments evaluates the
+section at the cursor.

 * For additional details on Markdown formatting, refer to [Formatting Markdown
   documents](./doc/formatting.md#markdown)